cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 3.7.1 (2018-10-31) =
+* Bug fixed that was introduced in version 3.7.0, it caused a fatal error upon creation of new feeds

+= 3.7.0 (2018-10-31) =
+* Added an attributes setting feature so missing custom attributes can be enabled and used for configuration and optimisation of your product feeds.
+* We finally made the progress status message dynamical so you no longer need to refresh your browser to see what the status of your product feed is.

 = 3.6.9 (2018-10-19) =
 * Fixed a bug: build in stricter UTF8 checks for the description and short_description attributes